-Table Base Information Population Approach D A Name Reference Item Actual / Estimate Source Methodology Assumptions Table 4.1.1: Capital expenditure greater than 5 percent of construction cost 4.1.1.a Description of works, Date recognised, Expenditure (\$ nominal) Actual SAP (Referencing the RCM template) VicHub analysed the underpinning data for the RCM template and with a view to identifying any capex that is > than 5 percent of the construction cost.
+Table Base Information Population Approach Name Reference Item Actual / Estimate Source Methodology Assumptions Table 4.1.1: Capital expenditure greater than 5 percent of construction cost 4.1.1.a Description of works, Date recognised, Expenditure (\$ nominal) Actual SAP (Referencing the RCM template) VicHub analysed the underpinning data for the RCM template and with a view to identifying any projects where capex is greater than 5% of the construction cost.
 VicHub did not have any capex that met the criteria of the template.
 VicHub has interpreted that the capex required in the template is for the life to date basis for the pipeline.
-For the Jun18 disclosures,